yyasha/raspberrypi_router/README.md

 cp /home/username/build/lua-struct/src/struct.lua /home/username/nginxdpi/lualib/
 ```
 edit /scripts/startDpi.sh:
-> replace /home/user with your username
+> replace user to your username

 edit /DPI/nginx.conf:
 > Replace 127.0.0.1 and 9050 with the host and port of your SOCKS5 server!